12 Ways To Build Healthy Workplace Relationships

 Taking time out to build relationships can increase your knowledge by so much.
 Sometimes the daily expectations of work can make it difficult to even say hello to someone.
 But it’s so important to try and squeeze in some time somewhere.

-Even just taking out 10 minutes each day can make a massive difference in your relationship-building and communication skills.
+Even taking 10 minutes daily can make a massive difference in your relationship-building and communication skills.
 This can be during your 15-minute break, lunch break, the first or last 10 minutes of the workday, or whenever you have some additional time.
 Just try to take some time out of your schedule for this.

 Don’t Be Afraid To Ask For Help

 Trust is a two-way street.
-You can’t just expect others to trust you and you do not trust them.
-Having independence and self-reliability is great but sometimes it’s better to just ask for some assistance.
+You can’t just expect others to trust you, and you do not trust them.
+Having independence and self-reliability is great, but sometimes it’s better to ask for some assistance.

-By asking for help you’re going to have the chance to get to know a coworker much better.
-Plus, if you’re already offered assistance to coworkers in the past, you’re very likely to receive assistance as well.
-It’s just something that you can totally embrace.
+By asking for help, you’ll have the chance to get to know a coworker much better.
+Plus, if you’ve already offered assistance to coworkers in the past, you’re very likely to receive assistance as well.
+It’s just something that you can embrace.
 Let your coworkers know that you trust them by letting them bring their expertise to the field.

 Don’t Take Things Personally

-If someone is in the office, no matter if your team members, manager, boss, whoever, and they’re in a bad mood, try to not let this affect you.
-The same can be said for criticism as well, it’s something that you shouldn’t let get to you.
+If someone is in the office, no matter if your team members, manager, boss, or whoever, and they’re in a bad mood, try not to let this affect you.
+The same can be said for criticism as well; it’s something you shouldn’t let get to you.

 Always Keep Your Commitments

 This also includes doing what you say you’re going to do.
-Real-life is not like The Sims video game.
-It takes a lot of time and a lot of hard work to develop relationships, and it’s going to take a lot longer to build trust.
+Real life is not like The Sims video game.
+It takes a lot of time and a lot of hard work to develop relationships, and it will take a lot longer to build trust.
 Trust is something that is hard to gain and can easily be lost.

 If you tell your coworker that you’re going to do something, you better do it.

-Always keep to your commitments as this speaks volumes about the type of person you are.
+Always keep to your commitments, as this speaks volumes about the type of person you are.
 You need to let your team know that you’re reliable.
 But it’s also very important to be realistic with yourself too.
-If someone at work has major expectations of you, be direct if your schedule is just far too busy.
+If someone at work has major expectations of you, be direct if your schedule is too busy.

 Always Be Kind

-Kindness can go a long way, and it’s something that’s going to drastically make people’s day better as well.
-Showing your kindness is one of the best ways you can build a connection with anybody.
+Kindness can go a long way, and it’s something that’s going to make people’s day better as well drastically.
+Showing your kindness is one of the best ways to connect with anybody.